ibmverse/verse-developer/tutorials/structure.md

 ## 1. Introduction
 * What is Verse Developer Extension for Chrome
-* What you are going to building
+* What you are going to build
 * What you'll learn
 * What you'll need